PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
-To contain and process the data generated by my Python script, I elected to utilize SQLite to form a database to serve as the heart of <span class="book-title">MCC</span>.
-I chose to use SQLite as opposed to other SQL flavors due to its self-contained nature, lightweight size, and intuitive C++ integration.
+To contain and process the data generated by my Python script, I elected to utilize <a href="https://www.sqlite.org/" target="_blank">SQLite</a> to form a database to serve as the heart of <span class="book-title">MCC</span>.
+I chose to use SQLite as opposed to other SQL flavors due to its self-contained nature, lightweight size, and its well-documented C/C++ interface.
 These factors combined to make SQLite an ideal choice for my application devoted to processing static data without the need for a central remote database or server.
 </p>

 <p>
-SQLite features excellent C++ support that allows for the easy conversion of simple string data to SQL queries that can be efficiently evaluated in a number of ways.
+SQLite allows for the easy conversion of simple string data to SQL queries that can be efficiently evaluated in a number of ways.
 SQLite's statement preparation system works by outlining the statement fields before sanitizing and substituting in the specific statement values.
 As such, it is easy to dynamically build statements capable of handling a wide range of situations.
 During this project, I frequently used a pattern of creating string "formats" that I could combine in different arrangements to handle the data refinement and value calculation features that I wished to support.
 This approach naturally synergized with the similar tactic used by SQLite, meaning that developing database features was primarily an exercise in pattern deconstruction.
 </p>

 <p>
-Beginning with table creation, table schemas are comprised of a series of column specifications.
+Beginning with table creation, table schemas are formed by a series of column specifications.
 As a typical schema has one row per column definition, I elected to develop a system wherein I could define an arbitrary list of column specifications where each entry contains information such as the name of the column, its data type, and any additional column arguments.
 This list is then converted to a single query that defines and populates a table using my previously gathered data.
 This system allowed me to maintain a large degree of flexibility, providing me the ability to easily modify the names and types of data processed as I iterated on the database and its source information.
 </p>

 <p>